It’s one of the most frequently asked questions of those searching for raw canvas: should I choose cotton or linen for my artwork?

 BOTH PRODUCE BETTER PAINTINGS WHEN SIZED AND PRIMED.

-Prime your canvas with a few layers of gesso after it’s stretched to achieve a whiter, smoother surface (or, purchase primed canvas and skip this step).
-If you don’t prime a cotton canvas, you’re left with a rough surface that can soak up a lot of paint and makes it difficult to add intricate detail.
-Unprimed natural linen is a tan-gray color, unless you purchase a lighter, bleached product (although that process of bleaching again makes the fibers weaker).
+Prime your canvas with a few layers of gesso after it’s stretched to achieve a whiter, smoother surface (or, purchase primed cotton canvas and skip both of these steps).
+If you don’t prime canvas, you’re left with a rough surface that will soak up a lot of paint and makes it difficult to add intricate detail.
+Unprimed natural linen is a tan-gray color that varies with each harvest, unless you purchase a lighter, bleached product (although the process of bleaching again makes the fibers weaker).

-Note: Sizing and priming will cause both cotton and linen to contract and in some cases, can even twist a frame.
-This is especially true when using rabbit skin glue and linen (it has been known to snap braces).
-Remember to account for some contraction on the initial stretch and if using rabbit skin glue, call in to make sure the frame can handle it.
+Note: Sizing and priming will cause both cotton and linen to contract significantly and, for larger canvases, can even twist the stretcher frame.
+This is especially true when using rabbit skin glue and linen (it has been known to snap braces)!
+Remember to account for some contraction on the initial stretch and, if planning to use rabbit skin glue, contact us to make sure the frame can handle it.

-Both can be economical choices, depending on how you intend to use your canvas.
+Both cotton and linen can be economical choices, depending on how you intend to use your canvas.
 Linen is more expensive but offers greater longevity, which could save you money on restoration later!